 Prisons operate 24 hours a day, seven days a week.
 As a result, Prison Officers will be required to work a basic 2,035 hours per year based on an average roster of 39 hours a week, and will be required to work shifts including night duties, every second weekend, some public holidays and over festive seasons.
 Recruit Prison Officers will also be required to work Additional Hours (AH) over and above basic rostered hours up to 360 hours per annum.

-We are running our renowned preparation course for the assessments tests that candidates will face as part of the selection process.
+We run renowned preparation courses for the assessment tests and competency-based interview that candidates will face as part of the selection process.
 These recruitment competitions can attract thousands of applications and those that succeed are those that are prepared and perform well in the selection stages.
-Get a full tuition on the Recruit Prison Officer assessments.
+Get a full tuition on the Recruit Prison Officer assessments and prepare with us for your interview.
 We have a proven track record with over 30 years of assessment industry experience.
-See here for more: